miguelperosanz/Finance_NLP/README.md

-# Finance Natural Language Processing and sentiment analysis
+# Natural Language Processing and sentiment analysis applied in finance

 This newborn project uses a Machine Learning model based in Natural Language Processing for helping the people to invest in the stock and crypto market.